Watch Now: Red Pepper to bring new tastes to town

 As they wait for the arrival of the walk-in freezer, Sunny Singh identified the hiring of the restaurant’s staff as the biggest challenge ahead of them now.

-"It's very hard to find people, but we're in the process of hiring.
-So, hopefully, we'll get the full staff," Sunny Singh highlighted he is looking to hire 15 people.
+“It’s very hard to find people, but we’re in the process of hiring.
+So, hopefully, we’ll get the full staff,” Sunny Singh said.
+He highlighted that he is looking to hire 15 people.

-Dr. Meenu Singh, who works full time as a physician, encourages Bristol residents who have never tried Indian cuisine to come to the Red Pepper and try the buffet, where they will be able to discover the specific dishes they enjoy.
-She also addressed the idea that most people, who have not tried Indian cuisine, have about it – that it is spicy.
+Dr. Meenu Singh, who works full time as a physician, encourages Bristol residents who have never tried Indian cuisine to come to the Red Pepper and try the buffet, where they will be able to discover what dishes they enjoy.
+She also addressed the erroneous idea that most people who have not tried Indian cuisine have about it.

-"They can try a small amount with the buffet to see what they will like, which one (dish) will please them better, and that's how they will learn about Indian food," Dr. Meenu Singh said.
-"Most people they think Indian food is spicy.
-It's not spicy.
-It's flavorful.
-It can be made spicy if you want spicy."
+“They can try a small amount with the buffett to see what they will like, which one [dish] will please them better, and that’s how they will learn about Indian food,” Dr. Meenu Singh said.
+“Most people, they think Indian food is spicy.
+It’s not spicy.
+It’s flavorful.
+It can be made spicy if you want spicy.”